jkool702/forkrun/UNIT_TESTS/test_frun_comprehensive.sh.txt

 10"

 # Persistent crash with -l 5 (batch mode) — the ENTIRE batch containing the
-# failing line is poisoned (worker crashes mid-iteration, ring_revert_output
-# discards any partial output from that batch).
-Only the other batch survives.
+# crashing value is poisoned.
+The worker crashes on "6" (exits before
+# processing 7-10), the batch is retried 3 times, then discarded entirely.
-# With -l 5: batch 1 = [1,2,3,4,5], batch 2 = [6,7,8,9,10].
-Batch 2 is poisoned.
+# With -l 5: batch 1=[1..5], batch 2=[6..10].
+Only batch 1 survives.
 run_test_sorted L "L2d: Persistent crash in batch mode (-l 5): poisoned batch fully discarded" \
     "crash_on_6() { for arg in \"\$@\"; do if [[ \"\$arg\" == \"6\" ]]; then exit 1; else echo \"\$arg\"; fi; done; }; seq 1 10 | FORKRUN_EXTRA_FUNCS='crash_on_6' frun -l 5 crash_on_6" \
     "$(seq 1 5)"

-# Persistent crash with exit code 139 (SIGSEGV-equivalent) — catastrophic exit.
+# Persistent crash with exit code 139 (SIGSEGV-equivalent) — catastrophic exit
-# A signal-derived exit code causes the pipeline to exit non-zero (unlike exit 1
-# which is treated as a normal worker failure).
-We wrap with { ...; true; } so
+# causes frun to exit non-zero.
+We wrap with { ...; true; } so the test
-# the overall command exits 0, and verify the surviving output is still correct.
+# harness sees exit 0, and verify the surviving output is still correct.
 run_test_sorted L "L2e: Persistent crash with exit 139: surviving lines correct" \
     "crash_segfault() { for arg in \"\$@\"; do if [[ \"\$arg\" == \"5\" ]]; then exit 139; else echo \"\$arg\"; fi; done; }; { seq 1 8 | FORKRUN_EXTRA_FUNCS='crash_segfault' frun -l 1 crash_segfault 2>/dev/null; true; }" \
     "1